 - One place – Is there a place that might help, or hinder, whatever your student wants to accomplish?
 Do they need to study somewhere new or different?
 Do they need to clean their room in order to feel organized?
 Do they need to avoid going somewhere that causes distractions?
 What might happen with some focused attention or time spent in one particular place over the next day?

 - One activity – Is there an activity that could/should be avoided for a day?
 Or would your student benefit from participating in an activity for a day?
 Perhaps joining a club or team will help provide balance.
 Suggest that your student try out a new activity, participate in a new group, or replace an existing activity – just for a day, just to give it a try.

 - One question – Is there something that your student needs to know?
 Is there one question that could be asked of one person that might help?
 Suggest that your student just start with this.
 Perhaps a question to a roommate to clear the air.
 Perhaps it is a question to a professor about a grade or assignment.
 Is there one question that might get something started or solve a problem?

 Of course, doing one thing alone will not fix your student’s problem or dilemma.
 It won’t relieve the stress or cure depression or anxiety.
 But there’s power in one.
 Taking one small step, doing one small thing, may be the start to help your student feel empowered to move further.
-Once he has moved out of his current situation, even a little bit, he may be ready for yet another small change.
-Then, perhaps he’ll be more able to think about goal setting and the action plans that might get him to that goal.
+Once your student has moved out of their current situation, even a little bit, they may be ready for yet another small change.
+Then, perhaps they’ll be more able to think about goal setting and the action plans that might get them to that goal.

 As a college parent, you know that you cannot fix things, cannot do them for your student, cannot make them happen.
 But, as always, you can be the sounding board, perhaps the catalyst.
 You can nudge, prod, suggest, cajole.
 It will be up to your student to take the step.